TobiasKoller/tko.flowchartdesigner/README.md

     options.ShapeConnectionType = flowchart.constants.ConnectionDrawerType.Curved;

-    //"myCanvas" is the name of the div where to draw the stuff. var wc = new flowchart.FlowChart("myCanvas",options);
+    //"myCanvas" is the id of the div where to draw the stuff. var wc = new flowchart.FlowChart("myCanvas",options);

     //creating some shapes. available right now: Terminal, Process, Decision